 The bridge is not long enough.

-The northern part of the bridge is being demolished, less than two years after it opened, so it can be extended a few extra metres over the new tracks.
+The northern part of the bridge is being demolished, less than three years after it opened, so it can be extended a few extra metres over the new tracks.
 Harking back to a couple of years ago when the new bridge was built parallel to the remains of the old one, a temporary bridge has been constructed.

 Your tax payer dollars at work.

 The silver-lining is the upgrade will apparently make some improvements, including escalators and better weather-proofing… it’s unclear why the bridge design didn’t include these in the first place.

 Of course in an ideal world, the bridge wouldn’t have been built in that form at all — as part of the wider Footscray $62 million redevelopment programme they should have looked at a Perth-style train/bus interchange which would fix the problem of most of Footscray’s buses terminating several hundred metres away from the station, at a myriad of different bus stops.

 - Regional Rail Link: Footscray Railway Station design

 - Fair-go for Footscray Rail Residents: Colander bridge

 - PTUA Problem of the day 5/6/2011: Footscray’s brand new bridge won’t fit the new platforms